• Skip to primary navigation

 Instructions

-• Combine the 28 oz tomatoes, ¾ tsp salt, ½ tsp black pepper, ½ tbsp basil, ½ tsp onion powder and ½ tsp garlic powder in a medium pan over low-medium heat.
+• Combine the 28 oz petite diced tomatoes, ¾ tsp kosher salt, and the optional spices (½ tsp black pepper, ½ tbsp dry basil, ½ tsp onion powder and ½ tsp garlic powder) in a medium pan over low-medium heat.
 Mix to evenly distribute the spices.

-• Add the 6 tbsp butter and 1 sweet onion into the sauce.
+• Add the 6 tbsp unsalted butter and 1 small white onion into the sauce.

 • Leave uncovered and allow the sauce to simmer for about 45 minutes, stirring occasionally.
 Allow the sauce to slightly bubble, but take care to not let it burn.